zslhg903/NINA/NINA/Documentation/NINA.md

 3. **Refresh Telescope Devices**
     - Refreshes the device list and checks for newly connected mounts
 4. **Connect Telescope**
-    - Attempts to connect the mount to NINA
+    - Attempts to connect the mount to N.I.N.A.
 5. **Telescope Information**
     - Display of various information about the mount, including most notably Sidereal time and time to meridian
 6. **Manual Coordinates**